Jump-start your career with the Manufacturing Academy

 How to apply

-The application deadline for the Manufacturing Academy is typically in early February, so check back for more information and a link to the application form.
+To participate in the Manufacturing Academy, fill out and submit the application formby Friday, Nov.
+3, 2023.
 Undergraduate and graduate students from all majors are welcome to participate; the main eligibility requirement is a desire to learn more about manufacturing.
+The deadline for applying to take part in the CNRE Manufacturing Academy is typically in early November.
+Check back later to apply.

 Have questions?
 Email Professor Robert Bush at email@example.com.